tomjoht/learnapidoc/_docs/resources/pubapis_raml.md

 ## RAML overview

-Similar to OpenAPI, after you create a RAML file that describes your API, it can be consumed by different platforms to parse and display the information in attractive outputs.
+Similar to OpenAPI, after you create a RAML file that describes your API, it can be consumed by different platforms to parse and display the information in interactive outputs.
 The RAML format, which uses YML syntax, is human-readable, efficient, and simple.
-Here's the OpenWeatherMap API file described in RAML file and rendered with the API Console:
+Here's the OpenWeatherMap API specification file described in RAML file and rendered with the API Console:

 <figure><a class="noCrossref" href="http://idratherassets.com/raml/build/index.html" class="noExtIcon"><img src="images/ramlexample.png" alt="Sample RAML output in API Console." /></a><figcaption>This is a sample RAML output in something called API Console</figcaption></figure>